Stepka/baskt-final-route/README.md

 You can combine strings in the array.
 Default is `['all']`.
 Possible strings are:
     - `'all'` - include all info.
     - `'destinations'` - include sequence of destination objects (coordinates, order info, time info, type, etc) into the routes.
-    - `'addresses'` - algo will additionally call to google maps API for addresses for locations and adds addresses to destinations.
+    - `'addresses'` - `excluded feature for now`. algo will additionally call to google maps API for addresses for locations and adds addresses to destinations.
     - `'coordinates'` - include sequence of coordinates into the routes.
     - `'errors'` - include errors object into the root of response.
     - `'warnings'` - include warnings object into the root of response.